getsentry/symbolicator/crates/symbolicli/README.md

 * `url`: The base URL of the sentry instance.
 Defaults to `https://sentry.io/`.
 * `auth_token`: A Sentry authentication token.
 This can be overridden with the `SENTRY_AUTH_TOKEN` environment variable or the `--auth-token` command line option.
+* `auth_cookies`: A raw Cookie header value from an existing Sentry session.
+This can be overridden with the `SENTRY_AUTH_COOKIES` environment variable or the `--auth-cookies` command line option.
 * `org`: The default organization for which to process events.
 This can be overridden with the `--org` command line option.
 * `project`: The default project for which to process events.
 This can be overridden with the `--project`